BorealisAI/group-feature-importance/README.md

 </p>

-This repo contains the implementation to compute feature importance of correlated features.
+This release looks at the role of joint feature importance for explainability in instances where features may be highly correlated when providing an output.
+Specifically, the method operates by regrouping the correlated features and then looking at the group-level impact of imputation.
+Doing so allows us to consider the impact of a joint permutation of the correlated features.

 ## Examples